-A claimant can check their National Insurance record through gov.uk
+A claimant can check their National Insurance record through GOV.UK.

-Key features of New Style JSA:
+The key features of New Style JSA are:

-- They are not entitled to New Style JSA if they work over 16 hours a week. - If applying for New Style JSA only, and no application to Universal Credit is made, existing Housing Benefit and Tax Credit awards can continue.
-This might be particularly important for Tax Credit claimants who have more than £16,000 in savings who would not be eligible for Universal Credit. - A claimant's earnings and any income from Pensions may impact the amount of New Style JSA the claimant receives. - Unlike Universal Credit, New Style JSA counts towards taxable income. - Claimants who want to apply for New Style JSA Only will have to do so separately to Universal Credit.
-Claimants don't need to have made a claim to Universal Credit in order to make a claim to New Style JSA. - New Style JSA will not be treated as a source of income for Universal Credit purposes if it is not awarded and paid.
+- anyone who works over 16 hours per week is not entitled to New Style JSA - if applying for New Style JSA only, and no application to Universal Credit has been made, existing Housing Benefit and Tax Credit awards can continue (this might be particularly important for Tax Credit claimants who have more than £16,000 in savings who would not be eligible for Universal Credit)

-- Claimants will be credited with a Class 1 National Insurance (NI) credit.
-This is true even when they are entitled to Universal Credit (Dual Claim) for which a Class 3 NI credit is normally awarded.
-Class 1 NI credits count towards the State Pension, Bereavement Benefits and contributory benefits, whereas Class 3 NI credits only count towards the State Pension and Bereavement Benefits. - Class 1 NI credits are also credited when a claimant meets the entitlement conditions for a New Style JSA award but no benefit is being paid - for example, if an occupational pension has reduced their entitlement to nil.
-However, no NI contribution will be credited if the claimant's award of New Style JSA has been sanctioned. - New Style JSA is delivered via the JSA Payment system (JSAPS), while Universal Credit is delivered on the Universal Credit system. - Entitlement to New Style JSA is limited to 182 days in any one job-seeking period. - New Style JSA is paid fortnightly according to the claimant's National Insurance number in the same way as the old style JSA award.
-Please see Periodicity and Payday guidance for more information.
+- a claimant's earnings and any income from pensions may affect the amount of New Style JSA they receive - unlike Universal Credit, New Style JSA counts towards taxable income. - claimants who want to apply for New Style JSA only will have to do so separately to Universal Credit (a claimant doesn't need to have made a claim to Universal Credit in order to make a claim to New Style JSA) - New Style JSA will not be treated as a source of income for Universal Credit purposes if it is not awarded and paid - claimants will be credited with a Class 1 National Insurance credit and this is also the case even when they are entitled to Universal Credit (dual Claim) for which a Class 3 National Insurance credit is normally awarded (Class 1 credits count towards the State Pension, Bereavement Benefits and contributory benefits, whereas Class 3 credits only count towards the State Pension and Bereavement Benefits) - Class 1 NI credits are also credited when a claimant meets the entitlement conditions for a New Style JSA award but no benefit is being paid (for example, if an occupational pension has reduced their entitlement to nil), however, no contribution will be credited if the claimant's award of New Style JSA has been sanctioned - New Style JSA is delivered via the JSA Payment system (JSAPS) whilst Universal Credit is delivered on the Universal Credit system - entitlement to New Style JSA is limited to 182 days in any one job-seeking period - New Style JSA is paid fortnightly according to the claimant's National Insurance number in the same way as the old style JSA award, see Periodicity and Payday for more information

-Claimants who work and receive Jobseeker's Allowance
+Claimants who work and receive New Style Jobseeker's Allowance